-- 17th in the UK in The Times Good University Guide 2020. - Professional accreditation: the BA (Hons) gives exemption from the Part 1 examinations required by the Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA).
+- 7th for graduate prospects in The Guardian University Guide 2021. - Professional accreditation: the BA (Hons) gives exemption from the Part 1 examinations required by the Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA).
 The two-year MArch gives you exemption from the Part 2 examinations required by the ARB and RIBA. - We have excellent links within the profession and regularly invite practising architects into the School to engage with students. - We are committed to sustainable design. - Spend a term abroad.
 Recent destinations include the US, Lille, Rome and Tokyo.